pyxem/pyxem/doc/fem_analysis.rst

 :py:meth:`~pixstem.pixelated_stem_class.PixelatedSTEM.fem_analysis`

 Pixelated STEM can be used as a basis for fluctuation electron microscopy (FEM) measurements.
 By analyzing the variance amongst a large set of electron diffraction patterns, the medium-range order present in highly disordered materials can be statistically assessed.
 Pixstem's FEM functionality is based on the methods outlined in:

     T L Daulton, et al., Ultramicroscopy 110 (2010) 1279-1289.

     https://doi.org/10.1016/j.ultramic.2010.05.010

-Briefly, the input data set consists of a series of 2-D nanobeam elecron diffraction patterns which is used to determine several measures of structural variance.
+Briefly, the input data set consists of a series of 2-D nanobeam electron diffraction patterns which is used to determine several measures of structural variance.
 These measures are:

 - V-Omegak: normalized variance of the annular mean